Shiorime/ProbabilistiskModellering/README.md

 ## Sumo CLI
 1. Compile the program
 2. Open CMD into the SUMOFiles folder
-3. Type `sumo --remote-port (port number) -c cfg.sumocfg -W true --tripinfo-output out.xml` into cmd
+3.1.
+Type `sumo --remote-port (port number) -c cfg.sumocfg -W true` into cmd 3.1.
+Make sure to allow access to the firewall prompt and close the command prompt.
-4. Make sure to allow access to the firewall prompt
+3.2.
+Add Sumo CLI manually by allowing it through the firewall.
-5. Close the command program
+5. Now run the program and enter population count, gene length, what generation number to stop at and what fitness number the program should stop at.
-6. Now run the program
+6. Depending on the amount of population count, your computer may be slow.